rajpoudell/React/README.md

 * By using useContext, you can access the shared data without passing props through intermediate components, making your code cleaner and more efficient.
 * By using useContext, you can access the shared data without passing props through intermediate components, making your code cleaner and more efficient.

+### Theories

+`Functional Programming Parts`

+* First-class function/citizen/object means that functions are treated just like any other data types.

+1. Assign function to variable
+2. Pass function as argument (This is concept which allows us to write higher-order functions that take function as argument to customize)
+3.